svelte-society/svelte.london/src/lib/copy/events/attending.md

 ## Online

-- Join our professional live stream at 19:15
+- Join our live stream at 19:15
 - Engage through interactive chat
 - Participate in Q&A sessions
 - Access recordings after the event
 - Join our YouTube channel for notifications
+- Continue discussions in Svelte Discord

 ## Code of Conduct

-All attendees, speakers, and organizers are required to follow our code of conduct.
+All attendees, speakers, and organizers are required to follow our [code of conduct](./code-of-conduct).
 We're committed to providing a welcoming, professional, and harassment-free experience for everyone.

+By attending our events, either in person or online, you are bound by this code of conduct, whether you have read it or not.
+Your participation in any Svelte Society London event constitutes acceptance of these terms.